lahcenassmira/Simple-To-Do/README.md

 1. Clone this repository to your local machine.

         git clone   https://github.com/lahcenassmira/Simple-To-Do.git
-3. Open `index.html` in your web browser.
-4. Add tasks using the input field and press "Enter" or click the "Add" button.
+2. Add tasks using the input field and press "Enter" or click the "Add" button.
-5. Click on a task to mark it as completed.
+3. Click on a task to mark it as completed.
-6. Click on the "Delete" button next to a task to delete it.
+4. Click on the "Delete" button next to a task to delete it.
-7. Your tasks will be saved locally in your browser's storage.
+5. Your tasks will be saved locally in your browser's storage.